jotavare/jotavare.github.io/docs/x86_assembly_nasm/projects/simple_bootloader.md

 ----

 ### **Writing the Makefile**
-To build the bootloader and automate the process, I need to create `Makefile`:
+To build the bootloader and automate the process, I need to create a `Makefile`:

 ```makefile
 # Assembler